 Environmental Scientists and Specialists who work in District of Columbia, California, or Colorado, make the highest salaries.

 How much do Environmental Scientists and Specialists make in different U.S. states?

 |District of Columbia||$115,190|

-What Tools & Technology do Environmental Scientists and Specialists Use?
+Tools & Technologies Used by Environmental Scientists and Specialists

 Below is a list of the types of tools and technologies that Environmental Scientists and Specialists may use on a daily basis: